hunter-college-ossd-spr-2020/project-evaluation/teammates-1_evaluation.md

 1. What is the primary programming language in the project? <br>[**Java**](https://en.wikipedia.org/wiki/Java_(programming_language)) is the main programming language.

 1. What is the development environment?
 For example, is it Gnu C++ on Linux?
-Are there instructions for how to download, build, and install? <br>As GNOME Clocks is primarily written in Vala, which gets compiled down to C (instead of machine language) and then compiled for local use with a C compiler, contributing would involve a couple of ingredients.
-These are the: Vala compiler, C compiler (default gcc), pkg-config (tool to pass library information to the C compiler), C standard library (typically glibc), and Glib2 library.
-There do not appear to be any clear instructions for how to download, build and install.
+Are there instructions for how to download, build, and install? <br> The development environment for TEAMMATES consists of Git, the Java Development Kit, the Gradle Build Tool, and Python 2.7 for any kind of work on the project, and Node.js and Angular CLI (only recommended).
+There is a guide for setting up this "TEAMMATES development environment" [here](https://github.com/TEAMMATES/teammates/blob/master/docs/setting-up.md).

-1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries? <br>Yes, the project does have some software module dependencies, a list of which can be found [here](https://gitlab.gnome.org/GNOME/gnome-clocks/-/blob/master/meson.build).
-The project's [HACKME](https://gitlab.gnome.org/GNOME/gnome-clocks/-/blob/master/HACKME) document provides a [link](http://www.valadoc.org/) to documentation for these libraries.
-The HACKME also points to an [article](https://blogs.gnome.org/tvb/2013/05/29/composite-templates-lands-in-vala/), which gives some indication of how a developer will work with UI templates.
+1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries? <br> The project depends on the external software listed in the ```package.json``` file, and npm (Node Package Manager) refers to this file and using npm install will install these.

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample. <br>
-Vala is a C-like language (perhaps unsurprising given that it compiles down to C) and is therefore fairly straightforward to read; thus the same can be said for the GNOME Clocks code.
-There are higher-level OOP concepts at play and this does detract from some clear readability, but as with any codebase, understanding comes with sufficient time.
+The main language in this project is Java.
+I have a background using Java, and based off of some of the ```.java``` files I have looked into, I can easily understand the code based off of the variable names and the extensive amount of code documentation.
+Java is an extremely wordy language, though, so it might get intimidating to look at, at first glance.

 1. Is this a big project?
-If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/). <br>According to OpenHub, GNOME Clocks consists of approximately six thousand lines of code and would therefore be considered a small project in the world of software development by that metric.
-While the project has over 250 contributors in total, work on it appears to be largely limited to a few developers.
+If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/). <br>According to [OpenHub](https://www.openhub.net/p/teammates-on-github/analyses/latest/languages_summary), TEAMMATES consists of approximately 138,000 lines of code and would therefore be considered a large project in the world of software development by that metric.
+The project has over 420 contributors in total, with a lot of active activity.

-1. Does the repository have tests?<br>While there are a couple of tests for the UI, there do not appear to be any unit tests for the balance of the code.
+1. Does the repository have tests?<br> Yes, there is an entire folder dedicated to testing code.
+It can be found [here](https://github.com/TEAMMATES/teammates/tree/master/src/test).
 ---

 ### Code and Design Documentation
-1. Is there clear documentation in the code itself?<br>Comments are sparse in the [src](https://gitlab.gnome.org/GNOME/gnome-clocks/-/tree/master/src) directory, but used in necessity to point out FIXME's, TODO's, translator notes, and steps in complicated functions.
+1. Is there clear documentation in the code itself?<br>Based off of [OpenHub](https://www.openhub.net/p/teammates-on-github/analyses/latest/languages_summary), there are over 22,000 "Total Comment Lines", so you can say that there is a lot of documentation within the code.
-Some files are much more well documented than others, such as [alarm.vala](https://gitlab.gnome.org/GNOME/gnome-clocks/-/blob/master/src/alarm.vala).
-Also, the functions and variables in the code are very clear and purposeful, helping hint at what is going on.

-1. Is there documentation about the design?<br>There is a [design page](https://wiki.gnome.org/Design/Apps/Clock#Objectives) that mentions the objectives of the app, however the rest of the page mainly contains mockups and wireframes of the app's frontend design.
-The GitLab repo doesn't seem to contain anything mentioning the code/directory structure or functional components of the project either.
+1. Is there documentation about the design?<br>Yes, there is a [design page](https://github.com/TEAMMATES/teammates/blob/master/docs/design.md) file that is organized into a lot of different sections, categorized by component.
+This design documentation is extremely organized and comes with easy-to-follow pictures to coincide with the explanation of each component.

 ---